Unispace365/ds_cinder/doc/updating/Updating_to_0.9.3.md

 # DS Cinder - Transitioning to Cinder 0.9.3 / C++17 / Visual Studio 2019

+Follow the steps in the main readme first.
+This release contains updates to gstreamer/boost/etc. that need to be addressed before the project specific changes.

 ## Project level updates

 1. Update the environment variables in project + solution files